joeloftusdev/teamcity2gitlab/README.md

 go run .
 ````

 ## Info
 Currently this app supports a simple build configuration using Maven & SimpleRunner build steps.

 I'll be adding templates for other languages & build tools in the future.

+## Experimental

+I have created a test environment/lab containing a Gitlab server & runner plus a TeamCity server & agent.

+You can read more about this [here](/lab/lab.md).

+You will need a Docker environment set up running locally including Docker compose.